NUNO DA SILVA TANG

 Having gained expertise in luxury design, Nuno returned to Hong Kong to connect with his roots and practice architecture in a new context.
 He worked at several international architecture firms and then joined Graff Diamonds to oversee new store designs and constructions in China, Japan, and the United States.

-In 2017, Nuno launched his practice with Maxime Decaudin, a French architect and an educator at the University of Hong Kong, and developed an approach to providing thoughtful and inventive designs for a wide range of spaces.
+In 2017, Nuno launched his private practice with Maxime Decaudin, a French architect and an educator at the University of Hong Kong, and developed an approach to providing thoughtful and inventive designs for a wide range of spaces.
 Nuno brings sensitivity to spaces that often go overlooked and applies a rigour and a sophistication to projects across scales.
 He is dedicated to defining sensible and inventive attitudes for the way we live, work, and learn.

 Below is a selection of Nuno's professional experience and completed projects: